 3. Be up to date with your kids’ basic vaccination

 Your children should be up to date with their basic vaccination before traveling to Uzbekistan.
-You don’t need any compulsory vaccinations to travel in Uzbekistan.
+You don’t need any compulsory vaccinations to travel to Uzbekistan.

 However, vaccinations for Hepatitis A and Typhoid are recommended, especially if you are visiting smaller cities or rural areas, or if you are an adventurous eater.